Jalle19/eda-modbus-bridge/README.md

   these values to find something that suits your use case, or trust the built-in automation in the ventilation unit to do its job.

+* Older firmware (e.g. Pingvin devices with software version 2.01) only support a smaller list of Modbus registers, so some functionality may be missing.
+Open an issue if you feel like something isn't working that should be working.

 ## Troubleshooting

 See [docs/CONNECTION.md](./docs/CONNECTION.md)